-The time server supports 19" half rack size with 1U form factor.
+The Time server supports 19" half rack size with 1U form factor.

-You can install one time server with a rack-mounting extender, included in the product box in the ETSI standard 19" rack, or you can install two time servers side by side.
+You can install one Time server with a rack-mounting extender, included in the product box in the ETSI standard 19" rack, or you can install two Time server side by side.

-The following figure shows a single time server installation.
+The following figure shows a single Time server installation.